megahertz/mongo-backup-alpine/README.md

 BACKUP_COMMAND  | /usr/local/bin/backup | You can override it to pass mongodump args
 BACKUP_LIFETIME | 10                    | Delete backups older than N days
 BACKUP_PATTERN  | "+%Y-%m-%d-%H-%M-%S"  | Pattern for backup name
-BACKUP_SCHEDULE | "0 4 * * *"           | How often to make backup, crontab format
+BACKUP_SCHEDULE | "0 4 * * *"           | How often to make backups, crontab format

 By default, the service makes backup each day at 4am.
-If you're not familar with crontab, you can
+If you're not familiar with crontab, you can
 [check the examples](https://crontab.guru/examples.html)